Trump Calls CNN Fake News; Immediately Confirms CNN's Report Was True

 So, I don’t want that — I don’t want that.
 It’s very unfair to the country.
 It’s very unfair to our country; what’s happened.
 That report should have never — first of all, it shouldn’t have been printed because it’s not worth the paper it’s written on.
 And I thank the New York Times for saying that.

-It appears Mr. Trump acknowledges, quite directly, that yes intel chiefs briefed him on the classified documents CNN alleged he was briefed on because Mr. Trump made a point to note that the leaking of that classified document was 'illegal' (presumably he was referring to the document Buzzfeed leaked because that was the only specific report mentioned by anyone during that part of the conference, including Mr. Trump).
+It appears Mr. Trump acknowledges, quite directly, that yes intel chiefs briefed him on the classified documents CNN alleged he was briefed on because Mr. Trump made a point to note that the leaking of that classified report was 'illegal' (presumably he was referring to the document Buzzfeed leaked because that was the only specific report mentioned by anyone during that part of the conference, including Mr. Trump).

-So it appears Mr. Trump labeled a story "fake news" only to then immediately acknowledge that the story was in fact not fake.
+So it appears Mr. Trump labeled a CNN story "fake news" only to then immediately acknowledge that the story was in fact not fake.

-Perhaps Mr. Trump confused CNN's reporting with Buzzfeed's; as Buzzfeed released what they claimed was the full classified dossier.
-That seems a likely possibility since, in Trump's CNN bashing segment of his press conference, he mentioned a false allegation against his attorney Michael Cohen - the CNN report didn't make any mention of Michael Cohen but the dossier released by Buzzfeed did.
+Perhaps Mr. Trump confused CNN's reporting with Buzzfeed's; as Buzzfeed released what they claimed was the full classified dossier while CNN simply reported that Mr. Trump was briefed on the contents of such a dossier.
+That seems a likely possibility since, in Trump's CNN bashing segment of his press conference, he mentioned a false allegation made against his attorney Michael Cohen - the CNN report didn't make any mention of Michael Cohen but the dossier released by Buzzfeed did.

 Thus, Giving Mr. Trump the most charitable interpretation, he's simply ignorant of the facts regarding the topic of which he speaks.
 CNN did not do what Buzzfeed did; rather, CNN reported that Trump had been briefed on a classified document outlining allegations of Russia meddling and collusion.
 Buzzfeed released the full unverified document without attempting to confirm the contents of the document.
-Perhaps we can hope Mr. Trump is a bit more thorough in his review of the facts before he begins threatening various media outlets, but I don't know that we should hold our breath waiting for such an occurrence.
+Perhaps we can hope Mr. Trump is a bit more thorough in his review of the facts next time before he begins threatening various media outlets, but I don't know that we should hold our breath waiting for such an occurrence.